 That is the correct amount of 700 fill for this quilt.

 So that is the calculation.
-Change the size of the quilt, the thickness of the quilt or use a different “fill” down and you can calculate the result.
+Change the size of the quilt, the thickness of the quilt or use a different “fill” down and you can calculate the amount of down needed.

 The drawing above is for a 90″x 90″ quilt with a 10/6 pattern.
 It has 144 baffles.
 The 10/6 pattern is the best for this type of quilt.

-For material use .67, .9, 1.1, 1.6, or 1.9 oz per square yard ripstop nylon, the choice is yours.
+For material 1.1 oz per square yard ripstop nylon is ideal.
+You can use lighter or heavier ripstop nylon as well as other types of material, the choice is yours.
 Make sure the ripstop is ‘breathable’ and ‘calendered’ which makes it ‘downproof’.

 The amount needed will be 11 yards total, 12 yards total if you cut the baffles from the same material instead of using mesh material.

 The finished size of the quilt is 90″ x 90″ but there needs to be extra for hems so the size needed is 93″ x 93″ which will allow for hemming on all four sides.

 Ripstop does not come in widths wide enough so each side of the quilt must be made of two pieces.